Does Hiring a BS/MD Consultant Make Your Application Stronger?

 What I would change

-Less, not more.
-Strip the application back to what is actually true about this student and let that carry it.
+Section titled “What I would change”Less, not more.
+Strip the application back to what is true about this student and let that carry it.

 - Find the real story and protect it.
-Somewhere in this kid is a specific reason they want to do this.
+Somewhere in this student is a specific reason they want to do this.
 The job is to find it and keep the editing light enough that it still sounds like them.

 - Stop rehearsing the interview into a script.
 Replace answer-drilling with practice thinking out loud.
 The goal is a student who can be present, not one who can perform.